-If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type your domain name into their web browser, instead of visiting your site.
+If your nameservers have been set up incorrectly, users will see an error message like the above when they type your domain name into their web browser, instead of arriving on your site.

 If you see your domain name on your domain name registrar’s site (e.g. a parked page), it means that you probably forgot to set your nameservers to point to your hosting account’s server address …

 (Nameservers for this domain have not been set up yet!)

 How To Point Your Domain Name To Your Web Host – Tutorial

 After you have registered your domain name and set up your webhosting account, the next step is to connect your domain and web server together.
 This is required so that when people type your domain name into their browsers, they will actually end up going to your website.